Test Your Knowledge

 I am a former Buckle Up for Life partner.
 Can I re-apply?

-Yes, any organization meeting the eligibility requirements—including current and former Buckle Up for Life partners—may apply for a new partnership.
+Yes, any organization—including current and former Buckle Up for Life partners—may apply for any new partnership if they meet its eligibility requirements.

-Please note: past performance will be considered during the application review process.
-Also, organizations who have been Community Grant partners two years in a row, will need to take a year off before applying for the Community Grant again–however they may still apply for Gift of Safety in the interim.
+Organizations who have been Community Grant partners two years in a row will need to take a year off before applying for the Community Grant again–however they may still apply for Gift of Safety in the interim.
+There is no limit to how many consecutive years an organization can be a Gift of Safety partner.

 Can I apply for more than one partnership at a time?